Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

 ### LC 654.
 Maximum Binary Tree
 * find the max index in the nums array between left and right index
+* base case: left >= right, return null, because max right = nums.length, so if left == right, has to stop
 * recurse on left index to max index and max index + 1 to right index

 ### LC 987.
 Vertical Order Traversal of a Binary Tree